SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.2 - MPE
 - ([#512]) Change handling of MPE expression when collapsed to a single MIDI channel.
 Previously Y axis would still be sent as CC74 on single MIDI channels.
 This changes it to send CC1 instead, allowing for controllable behaviour on more non-MPE synths.
 Future work will make a menu to set this per device.

+- ([#934]) Allow converting polyphonic expression to monophonic expression.
+Two settings are added to midi clips under a new menu entry POLY EXPRESSION TO MONO.
+AFTERTOUCH converts MPE or poly aftertouch to channel aftertouch, and MPE converts poly y-axis to mod wheel and poly pitch bend to an average monophonic pitch bend.
+For y axis and aftertouch the highest value wins.

 #### 3.3 - MIDI
 - ([#47]) Extra MIDI ports on the USB interface for MPE.
 Port 2 shows in the MIDI device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
 A third port is added for future use such as a desktop/mobile companion app, DAW control or Mackie HUI emulation.
 When USB for MIDI is plugged into the Deluge, you can browse these settings in `SETTINGS > MIDI > DEVICES > UPSTREAM USB PORT 1` or `UPSTREAM USB PORT 2`.
 - ([#147]) Allows CCs to be learnt to the global commands (play, stop, loop, fill, etc.)